BAISD-CC/Weave/README.md

 ## 3. Requirements

-This section defines the functional and non-functional software requirements for Relay, including interfaces, system behavior, quality attributes, and design considerations.
+This section defines the functional and non-functional software requirements for Weave, including interfaces, system behavior, quality attributes, and design considerations.
 Requirements are specified to support the successful implementation, verification, and maintainability of the system.

 ### 3.1 External Interfaces

 #### 3.1.1 User Interfaces

-While Relay is primarily an API service, a supporting React-based frontend may be developed for administrative use and public viewing.
+While Weave is primarily an API service, a supporting React-based frontend may be developed for administrative use and public viewing.
 Key UI-related requirements include:

-- The frontend shall be built using React and consume Relay's API endpoints.
+- The frontend shall be built using React and consume Weave's API endpoints.
 - Public-facing components shall display student projects, dummy datasets, and announcements.
 - Admin views (protected) shall allow:
   - Adding/editing/deleting projects